pshwetank/BLAST-Python/README.md

 hsp.py : Actual file with the code.
 </br>word.py : File with the code implementing only w-mers fragmentation part.
 </br>query.txt : File consisting of dummy sequence of E.Coli genome.
 </br>assembly.txt : File consisting of database sequence of a part of E.Coli genome.
-As this algorithm has a time complexity of o(n^2), it is not possible to run a database search of actual genomic sequence.
+As this algorithm has a time complexity of o(n^2), it is not possible to run a database search of actual genomic sequence on personal computers.